gngrwzrd/UIViewControllerStack/readme.md

 ## UIViewControllerStack Object

-You can use UIVIewControllerStack in interface builder or setup manually with initWithFrame:.
+You can use UIViewControllerStack in interface builder or setup manually with initWithFrame:.

 ### Animation Duration